 The purpose of the UMBC Chemical Hygiene Plan is to comply with the requirements of the OSHA Standard for Occupational Exposure to Hazardous Chemicals in Laboratories (29 CFR 1910.1450).
-This has been written and developed by the Office of Environmental Safety and Health in conjunction with University auditors and representatives from the UMBC academic departments with the highest utilization of hazardous chemicals.
-The plan establishes general procedures and work practices that are designed to reduce exposure to hazardous chemicals used in laboratories.
-Compliance with these guidelines will reduce the health hazards associated with working with such chemicals.
-This plan will be evaluated periodically to determine its effectiveness and additional procedures will be developed as indicated.
-Campus employees and State and Federal regulatory agencies may review the plan upon request.
+This plan has been written and developed by the UMBC Office of Environmental Safety and Health (UMBC ESH) in conjunction with University auditors as well as representatives from UMBC academic departments with the highest utilization of hazardous chemicals.
+This plan establishes general procedures and work practices that are designed to reduce exposure to the hazardous chemicals used in laboratories.
+Compliance with these guidelines will reduce the health and safety hazards associated with working with such chemicals.
+This plan will be evaluated periodically to determine its effectiveness and additional measures will be developed as required.
+Campus employees as well as State and Federal regulatory agencies may review this plan upon request.

-The plan applies to all UMBC personnel involved in the laboratory use of hazardous chemicals.
-As defined by OSHA, Alaboratory use@ includes all of the following conditions:
+This plan applies to all UMBC personnel involved in the laboratory use of hazardous chemicals.
+As defined by OSHA, (laboratory use) includes all of the following conditions: